DV

 Strategy & risk

 Both QLD and TQQQ wrap Nasdaq-100 Index with similar strategies (leverage and leverage).
 The practical differences are yield target, fee structure, and issuer track record — not the underlying mechanic.
-Beta is 2.53 for QLD and 3.91 for TQQQ, indicating QLD is less volatile relative to the market.
+Beta is 2.6 for QLD and 4.02 for TQQQ, making QLD the less volatile of the two by this measure.

 Fund details